-a.
-Described below are the supports and strategies the district will provide to support job retention:
+- a.
+Described below are the supports and strategies the district will provide to support job retention: - OJT, job development and job coaching with the caseworker will provide early intervention to identify any problems on the job. - b.

-b.
 Described below are the support services (for up to 90 days after case closing) the district will provide to individuals whose TA cases have closed due to employment: